rancher/fleet/docs/webhook.md

 By default, Fleet utilizes polling (default: 15 seconds) to pull from a Git repo.However, this can be configured to utilize a webhook instead.Fleet currently supports Github, GitLab, Bitbucket, Bitbucket Server and Gogs.

 ### 1. Configure the webhook service.
-Fleet uses `gitjob` service to handle webhook requests.
-Create an ingress that points to `gitjob` service.
+Fleet uses a gitjob service to handle webhook requests.
+Create an ingress that points to the gitjob service.

 ```yaml
 apiVersion: networking.k8s.io/v1beta1